lidiyalalayan/documentation/Widget Creation.md

 To create a new widget, the operation is handled inside `FRONTEND/packages/ds/src/widgets` folder where all Ucraft’s widgets are located.

-ℹ Note, that all the folder names must be in PascalCase.
+>ℹ All the folder names must be in PascalCase.

 ### Step 1